Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Here are some examples of free content you can offer:

+Make sure you're sharing your free content on the platforms your ideal customer uses.
 Paid content, such as social media or pay-per-click (PPC) ads, can also be effective, as it can boost your brand's visibility and build awareness quickly.
-Regardless of the type of content you choose to create, the more you produce, the higher chance you have of reaching your audience.
-So start creating and sharing your free or paid content wherever it makes sense for your business.
+Regardless of the type of content you choose to create, the more you produce, the higher the chance you have of reaching your audience.
 Then, you can start planning out a lead magnet, or content upgrade, to promote along with it.

 A lead magnet is a free asset that you offer along with — or within — your free and paid content.
 The lead magnet could be an ebook, guide, discount offer, free demo, or similar item.
 To receive the lead magnet, your audience must provide their contact information.
-We talk about how to create one in our article on how to make high-converting lead magnets.
+When creating your lead magnet, make sure it's related to the awareness content you're promoting.

 For this reason, it's important to plan your awareness content strategy in conjunction with your lead magnet.
 However, it's possible to create your lead magnet first before actually creating the awareness content that's supposed to promote it.
 This is especially important if you plan on using paid advertising to send a lead directly to your lead magnet.